LostArtefacts/TRX/README.md

 - fixed dead centaurs exploding again after saving and reloading
 - fixed the following floor data issues:
     - **Tomb of Tihocan**: missing trigger in room 62 for enemy 34
+    - **City of Khamoon**: incorrect trapdoor trigger types in rooms 31 and 34
+    - **Obelisk of Khamoon**: missing switch trigger type in room 66

 #### Cheats
 - added a fly cheat